 What is your child interested in?
 Does she enjoy reading about animals?
 Does he like adventure stories?
 Does she get excited when you bring out Harry Potter?
 Does history intrigue him?
 Read whatever interests your child.

 When my children were younger, their dad began reading The Hobbit to them.
 They were very young.
 If I had to guess, I’d say they were 6 and 8 years old.
-It caught their interest.
-They couldn’t read all the words in the story themselves, but they learned the ways of the Hobbits and developed a new aspect to their vocabulary.
+They couldn’t read all the words in the story themselves, but through listening and being interested in what they were listening to, their attention was engaged.
+They learned the ways of the Hobbits and developed a new aspect to their vocabulary.

 Reading to your child will give them knowledge of people, places, and things they may never experience in their own lives.

 And, please understand, audio books are NOT cheating.
 They do not take the place of learning to read.
-They are merely a tool.
+They are merely a tool for listening skills.
 They are a tool to take your child into the world of literature while they are developing their reading skills.

 Speak Using Good Vocabulary